 What do you want to achieve with the technology investment?
 Obviously, user engagement and conversion.
 Interestingly, recommendation, or better say word-of-mouth is a catalyst that can help you achieve your goals in a faster and easier with.
 So, we urge you to hire the Android app development company that can do justice to the user experience following the guidelines of Android.

 Delivering a quality native user experience, you make users your brand ambassadors.
 It prompts them to recommend your app to their peers and family.
 Read 25 UX Tips That Make Conversion a Certainty on Android Apps.

 #3.
 18% of all online donations come from mobile device users and, interestingly, 66% of the total mobile users are on Android (Source: CDW)

-Mobilizing people to donate for your cause is no more a cakewalk.
-You might have experienced the hardship well while attempting to do so with your ATL or BTL fund raising campaigns.
+Mobilizing people to donate to your cause is no more a cakewalk.
+You might have experienced the hardship well while attempting to do so with your ATL or BTL fundraising campaigns.
 The Chronicle of Philanthropy claims that 33% of the target audience don’t trust in the nonprofits, and 40% believe that they don’t use their fund wisely.

 #4.
 Social media and email are the prominent engagement platforms for the nonprofit’s audience, including millennials, gen X, and baby boomers (Source: Global NGO Online Technology Report)

 The report claims that 43% of Millennials, 24% of Gen X, and 21% of Baby Boomers come in touch with a nonprofit organization over social media and, it’s an open secret that mobile is the favorite platform for one and all.
 In the wake of this digital content consumption shift, it’s the need of the hour that you get an engaging app with the right UX designed and built for your non-profit organization.